 Phnom Penh - Travel to Phnom Penh, CAMBODIA

-Welcome to Cambodia!
-Upon arrival at Phnom Penh Airport, secure your Cambodia visa, and proceed through Immigration and Customs.
-After retrieving your luggage, exit the airport arrival gate to meet your local guide outside, who will be holding a sign with your name.
+Greetings from Cambodia!
+Upon your arrival at Phnom Penh Airport, secure your Cambodia visa, and proceed through Immigration and Customs.
+After retrieving your luggage, exit the airport to meet your local guide, who will be holding a sign with your name.

 Welcome to Phnom Penh